 What about amperes?

 @ 90 amperes, the device delivers a duty cycle of 20%.
-Which means, handling small to a medium household task will be a breeze.
+This means, handling small to medium household tasks will be a breeze.

 The compact and portable design will give you many benefits, such as you can transport it easily and store it in a safe place without any hassle.
 If you use it carefully without misusing it, this will last long for years after years, undoubtedly.